 - 1. The functional unit employed in LCC of hydrogen production systems must represent the quantity of produced hydrogen by means of a mass- (kg of hydrogen) or volume-based (Nm3 or Sm3 of hydrogen) functional unit. - 2.
-Hydrogen purity, pressure and temperature must be specified together with the functional unit.
+Hydrogen purity, pressure and temperature must be specified.

 The precise description of the reference flow was identified as one of the main gaps in LCAs of hydrogen systems [42] and, by analogy, suggested to be included in the initial flow diagram of the LCC (see Section 3.3).
-This also serves to indicate the reference flow in the case of multi-functional systems.